sapnav99/Quote-generator/README.md

 - [x] Function prints the quote to the page using the template supplied in the project instructions
 ### Code comments
 - [x] Comments are included in the code.

-# View Project
-[Live Demo]( https://richardjamesward.github.io/JS-Random-Quote-Generator/) of this project for peer review.

-# Appraiser Comments
-Awesome work, Richard!
-Your project looks great and after seeing so many of these, I appreciate you changing the styling up.

-Nice job ensuring that your function returns the entire quote object and then adding in those extra features!
-I added a hint in the individual rubric if you want to try creating a non-repeating randomizer.

-You're ready to move on to the next project and get further into JavaScript.
-Have fun!

-Thanks for being a Techdegree student.